-The WhatsApp users who lose their phones can request that their account be deactivated.
-The whole it just requires an email and phone number, and WhatsApp doesn't seem to ask for any other form of verification to make sure it doesn't deactivate someone else's account.
+WhatsApp users who lose their phones can request that their account be deactivated.
+The whole process just requires an email and phone number, and WhatsApp doesn't seem to ask for any other form of verification to make sure it doesn't deactivate someone else's account.

 Twitter user Jake Moore He discovered that anyone can email WhatsApp to deactivate an account.
-The company mentions in the Help Center the steps one should take to protect their Whatsapp account.whatsapp b
+The company mentions in the Help Center the steps one should take to protect their Whatsapp account.

-It therefore recommends that users immediately contact their mobile operator to lock it down SIM of the device.
+It therefore recommends that users immediately contact their mobile operator to lock the device's SIM card.
 It is a necessary step as it will prevent third parties from reactivating a disabled WhatsApp account.

 WhatsApp only reactivates accounts if they can receive SMS or phone calls.
 Both options will not be available if the SIM card is locked.
 However, those who found the device will be able to use WhatsApp on Wi-Fi.